ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/building-async-await.md

 ```

 1. creates a `generator`  by calling `genFun(arg)` and
-2. returns an auxiliary  function  `waitAndrun` (Something like we did in the auxiliary callback in the asyncserialize lab)
+2. returns an auxiliary  function  `waitAndrun` (Something like we did in the auxiliary callback in the `series` function of the [asyncmap lab](/practicas/asyncmap.html#variante-del-problema-serial-en-vez-de-paralelo))
 3. The returned auxiliary function `waitAndRun` has to
    - Get the current promise via `.next` and
    - Wait for that promise to be fulfilled and